 The local government will move more than 5,400 local people to safer places.

 On Sunday, Shanxi, Shandong, Henan, Hubei and Chongqing continued electricity rationing because of power shortages.
-Rather than the poor weather conditions causing a difficulty in mining coal, or of shipping it by railroad,
+Rather than the poor weather conditions causing a difficulty in mining coal, or of shipping it by railroad, Mining News, claims the shortage was caused by excessive use of electricity for heating.

 Beijing, with its population of over 17 million, saw temperatures hovering around zero degrees - the lowest record in the capital since the 1970’s.
 Beijing meteorological authorities have publicly acknowledged that climate change may be the cause of such extreme weather events.